-Expats population is increasing exponentially in the UAE and so is their need to know about finance in the country.
+Expats population is increasing exponentially in the UAE and it’s their need to know about finances in the country.
 You may get to pay back with critical situations of your life if you don’t plan your finances in a well-defined way.
 Having said that, here are the few financial mistakes expats might make in the UAE.

 1. Living beyond what you can afford